iiitv/algos/CONTRIBUTING.md

 * Have a look at open issues.
 They contain the list of algorithms/DS we plan to be implemented.
 Pick an unassigned issue.
 * You can also create a new issue for an algorithm that is not in the list.
 * Make sure you are assigned for the issue.
-You can assign an unassigned issue to yourself.

-> If you are not able to assign an issue to yourself, it means you are not a IIITV member.
-Get an [invite here](https://github.com/iiitv/getmein).
-If you already part of IIITV org, then maybe you are not a part of [Members team](https://github.com/orgs/iiitv/teams/members).
-Go add yourself.
-If any problems, open an issue at [getmein](https://github.com/iiitv/getmein).

-* When assigned, also mention the languages you want to code in.
-So suppose if you don't want to code in a particular language, another person can be assigned to do so.
 * Code the algorithm/DS following the styleguide defined below.
 * Send a PR.
 * Be sure to not include any compiled binaries in the patch.